Hadleigh-Schwartz/hadleigh-opendatacam/README.md

 class_id confidence  rel_centerx rel_centery rel_width rel_height
 ```

-represents one detection in that frame
+represents one detection in that frame.
-See[ this](https://github.com/rafaelpadilla/review_object_detection_metrics/tree/main/data/database/dets/rel_xywh) file for an example.
+See files [ here](https://github.com/rafaelpadilla/review_object_detection_metrics/tree/main/data/database/dets/rel_xywh) file for an example.
 Note the only difference between this format and the yolo format is the inclusion of confidence score